schottsfired/cjp-demo-environment/README.md

         docker-compose restart jnlp-slave

-*Note: The JNLP agent bombs on initial startup because the CJOC shared-cloud is not yet available - JNLP agents connect to the master, not the other way around.
-Thus, you must add it to the pool (with a restart) after CJOC is up and running.*
+*Note: The JNLP agent bombs on initial startup because the CJOC shared-cloud is not available and ready to accept clients - remember: JNLP agents connect to the master, not the other way around.
+Add it to the shared-cloud pool (via ``restart``) after CJOC is up and running.*

-# What Next?
+## What Next?

 Automate all the things!

-## Consider the following plugins
+### Consider the following plugins

 * [Mock Security Realm](https://wiki.jenkins-ci.org/display/JENKINS/Mock+Security+Realm+Plugin)
 * [CloudBees Docker Build and Publish](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Build+and+Publish+plugin)